avnet-iotconnect/iotc-nrf-sdk/README.md

 * Install nRF Connect from Nordic's web site and install the the LTE Link Monitor.
 * Run the LTE Link Monitor.
 * Power on your device, connect the USB cable to your PC and select your device from the pulldown on the top left.
-* Click the Certificate Manager tab in the  top right corner of the window.
+* Click the Certificate Manager tab in the top right corner of the window:
   * Follow the instructions displayed at the top of the window to bring the modem into offline mode with AT+CFUN=4.
   * Copy and paste the contents of the following certificates (including the BEGIN and END lines):
     * CA Certificate: BaltimoreCyberTrustRoot.crt.pem
     * Client Certificate: the generated *DUID*-crt.pem
     * Private Key: the generated *DUID*-key.pem
   * Enter 10701 into the Security Tag field.
   * Click the Update Certificates button in the bottom right of the window.

 Alternatively you can set PROVISION_TEST_CERTIFICATES in menuconfig and provide your certs in src/test_certs.c of your project.
 This method is not recommended for production.